jaysen/pplaaf-web2/collections/_whistleblowers-en/claude-mianziula.md

 The expert report ended up on the table of the board of directors of MIBA.
 Following this report, François Sangani was dismissed.

-The multiple denunciations of Claude Mianziula allowed, in July 2019, the launch of judicial investigations on the existing malpractices within the mining company.
+In July 2019, Claude Mianziula's revelations led to judicial investigations on the existing malpractices within the mining company.

 ## Judicial intimidation attempts